 Your bank must hold your funds, up to the amount you owe, for 21 days.
 This allows time to resolve any issues.
 After that, the bank must send the money plus interest to the IRS.

-Although it is possible to negotiate a tax levy release directly with the IRS, it is usually not a good idea.
-It is a way to easy to overshare sensitive information with the IRS and trigger a tax audit, even if you haven’t done anything wrong.
-Tax law is extremely complicated and it requires years of training and a background in law and accounting to stand a chance when negotiating with seasoned IRS agents.
+Although it is possible to negotiate a tax levy release directly with the IRS, it is rarely a good idea.
+Without proper counsel, you might inadvertently share sensitive information that could trigger a tax audit, even if you didn’t do anything wrong.
+Tax law is complicated; it requires years of training and a background in law to stand a chance when negotiating with seasoned IRS agents.

 That doesn’t mean you always need a tax lawyer and a CPA holding your hand.
-If you are dealing with a small tax debt or you’re 100% sure you have nothing to fear from an audit, it may be safe to give it a shot.
-However, if you owe a large tax debt ($10,000 or more) or there is the chance your financial statements could trigger an audit, run your tax relief application by a tax relief firm that employs tax attorneys.
+If your debt is small or you’re 100% sure you have nothing to fear from an audit, it may be safe to give it a shot.
+However, if you owe a lot ($10,000 or more) or there is the chance your financial statements could trigger an audit, it would be wisest to ask for help.